There are some striking similarities between being a homeschooling mom and being the CEO of a major corporation.

 Recognizing their weaknesses allows both the business leader and the homeschooling parent to bring more knowledgeable or skilled people onboard.
 For the business, this means hiring professionals who each add unique value to the team.
 For the mom, this means hiring tutors, virtual teachers, or using the many available scripted, step-by-step curricula that allow her to learn alongside her student.

 The best leaders in business surround themselves with people who are smarter than them in a particular area.
 Homeschooling moms can really add value to their kids’ educations by doing the same thing.
 Ask a college student to tutor your daughter in astronomy, join or start a co-op where other parents teach in their areas of expertise, while you teach in yours.
 Your kids will not only go deeper into the area of interest, but they may gain mentors and lifelong friends along the way.

-Certainly, teaching littles at home is much more intimate than any office environment I’ve ever been a part of, as evidenced by the fact that my subordinates feel it’s perfectly acceptable to wrestle, tickle, yell at, and steal toys from one another regularly.
+Certainly, teaching littles at home is much more intimate than any office environment I’ve ever been a part of, as evidenced by the fact that my “subordinates” feel it’s perfectly acceptable to wrestle, tickle, yell at, and steal toys from one another regularly.
 Yet, everyone has to work together to accomplish common goals, even if that’s simply getting out the door on time.
 Each person brings their own experience, skills, and interests to the team, and it’s my job to “manage” these individuals toward the benefit of each and the whole.

 Even though leading your bunch can feel more like wrangling a band of mongols for an afternoon of knitting, there are plenty of resources out there to help.
 Looking outside the plethora of homeschooling books and resources can revitalize our homeschools, because good advice just plain works, whether in a corporation or a homeschool.